 Then I started my search for the frames.
 I thought about using individual frames first, customizing their sizes and designs.
 But the clean freak in me could not stand to think about the gazillion nail holes in the wall.
 When I saw the very popular photo collage frames that could hold 32 photos and needed only 2 nails for support, I was sold.
 I loved that it was a mix of horizontal and vertical frames, and it was pretty easy for me to change the pictures when I wanted.

 Now comes the difficult part- choosing the photos I wanted to display.
 I went through almost 5 years of photo archives, picking out the cutest and most gorgeous pictures of our family.
 I wanted the theme to be family pictures, so no wedding pictures here.
 Instead, we have some beautiful shots of my daughter, my niece, me and my daughter, my husband and daughter, the kids together and so on.

 I have ordered prints from them like a billion times and have always loved the quality, efficiency, and service they provide at real value for money prices.
 You have already seen our Canvas Prints, and here are a few more photo products you can get from Printposters like Photo Collage posters, mousepads, photo mugs, canvas pictures, luggage tags, etc

 While ordering prints, I simply went to my account on zoomin.com and uploaded the pictures to a new folder.
-Printposers not only let me choose the size ( I used 8 x 8) and finish ( Matt) but it even tells me whether the photo I have uploaded will look good printed at this resolution.
+Printposters not only let me choose the size ( I used 8 x 8) and finish ( Matt) but they even tell me whether the photo I have uploaded will look good printed at this resolution.
 Many of my photos that were downloaded from social networking sites didn’t make the cut because of low resolution, but I am glad Printoosters weeded these out.

 Printposters also ensure that the quality of the photos, the colours, and the vibrancy are at their best when the prints come out.